mindsing-web/mindsing-web.github.io/README.md

-# Brian Danin Main Website
+# MindSing Hugo Website

-www.briandanin.com - this site is built with Hugo, see https://gohugo.io/
+www.mindsing.com - this site is built with Hugo, see https://gohugo.io/
 ## Getting Started
 To get started, first initialize the sub-theme.
 ### Ananke Sub-Theme Initialization